 The Old Talaimannar Lighthouse (Urumalai Lighthouse) is located at that south of the island at the start of the Adams Bridge, the natural sand bank which stretch all the way to India.
 This area is called Urumalai, thus this is also known as Urumalai Lighthouse.

 Vankalai, in the Mannar district, with its numerous bird species was declared as Vankalai Sanctuary in 2008, due the large number of birds residing in this area

 Tomb of Adam and Eve in Mannar, Sri Lanka (මන්නාරම ආදම් හා ඊවාගේ සොහොන්)

 Somewhat in the center of Mannar island lies a Muslim place of worship which is believed to be the tomb of Adam and Eve by some.
-According to legend two tall siblings has landed in Mannar on a boat.
+According to legend, two tall siblings have landed in Mannar on a boat.
 No one knew where they came from and when they died they were buried at this…